powsybl/powsybl-tutorials/README.md

   * JDK *(21 or greater)*
   * Maven *(3.9.0 or greater)*

-Most tutorials show simple code and can be run directly from maven using the `exec:java` goal on them:
+Most tutorials show simple code and can be run directly from maven using the `exec:exec@run` goal on them:

 ```
 $ cd <TUTORIAL-FOLDER>